buren/stockholm-api/README.md

 then to call most services index endpoint, run

 ```
-$ node kitchen-sink.js # should print a lot of JSON
+$ npm run kitchen-sink # should print a lot of JSON
 ```

 [See the current API client documentation](docs/README.md).